iiab/iiab/roles/gitea/README.rst

 Gitea README
 =============

-This Ansible role installs Gitea.
+This Ansible role installs Gitea - a self-hosted Git service written in Go.

 Using It
 --------

-Lokole should be accessible at http://box/gitea/.
+Gitea should be accessible at http://box/gitea/.